Trenck's Pandurs

-The Pandurs took part in the War of the Austrian Succession, including the First and Second Silesian War.
-They contributed to the capture or destruction of Zobten am Berge, Strehlen, Klaus Castle, Linz, Deggendorf, Diessenstein Castle, Cham, Cosel fortress and Munich.
+The Pandurs took part in the War of the Austrian Succession, including the Silesian Wars.
+They contributed to the capture or destruction of Zobten am Berge, Strehlen, Klaus Castle, Linz, Deggendorf, Diessenstein Castle, Cham, Cosel fortress, and Munich.
 During the Battle of Soor, the unit looted a Prussian war chest and the belongings of Frederick the Great.
 The Pandurs earned a reputation as brave, audacious, feared and ruthless soldiers, known for looting and pillaging.
 They were prone to disobedience, breaches of military discipline and stubbornness.
 The city of Waldmünchen, located near Cham, celebrates the Pandurs and Trenck as the city's saviors for sparing the city from destruction in 1742.
 The Pandurs' and Trenck's heritage is also preserved in the city of Požega, Croatia, where an eponymous living history troop and city music band exist.

 Etymology

 The term pandur made its way into military use via the Hungarian language—being used in Hungarian as a loanword, in turn originating from the Croatian term pudar, though the nasal in place of the "u" suggests a borrowing before Croatian innovated its own reflex for Proto-Slavic /ɔ̃/.
 "Pudar" is still applied to security guards protecting crops in vineyards and fields, and it was coined from the verb puditi (also spelled pudati) meaning to chase or scare away.
 The meaning of the Hungarian loanword was expanded to guards in general, including law enforcement officers.
 The word was likely ultimately derived from medieval Latin banderius or bannerius, meaning either a guardian of fields or summoner, or follower of a banner.